Flowers and child at Chatfield Farms

 Offered select Mondays–Thursdays in October

-Learn about all about the history of maize, the life cycle of corn and its many important uses.
-After your guided activities, test your navigation skills in our 7-acre Corn Maze.
+Learn all about amazing maize, the life cycle of corn and its many important uses.
+Test your navigation skills in our 7-acre Corn Maze.

 Specialty Programs